World leaders condemn shooting of Israeli Embassy staff in D.C. as Israel blames antisemitic incitement

 "There is and should be no place in our societies for hatred, extremism, or antisemitism.
 I extend my condolences to the families of the victims and the people of Israel," Kallas said in a statement posted on social media.

-Germany's Foreign Minister Johann Wadephul said on social media that: "Nothing can justify antisemitic violence."
+Germany's Foreign Minister Johann Wadephul said on social media, "Nothing can justify antisemitic violence."
 He said his thoughts were with the Israeli embassy and the families of those killed in "the insidious murder."

 Barrot said his "thoughts go to their loved ones, their colleagues, and the State of Israel."